mankadronit/60DaysofUdacity-Challenge/README.md

 - **Missed a Day but now I'm back on track**
 - Completed Backpropogation.
 Practiced a lot by differentiating equations by hand.
 - Started learning how to scrape the web using _BeautifulSoup_.

+### Day 12 - Tuesday, 9th July
+- Started exploring the [CO2 emmissions from Fossil Fuels](https://datahub.io/core/co2-fossil-by-nation) dataset.
+Will understand the data for a few days then try forecasting, may even use encrypted deep learning to make things interesting.
+- Started learning *Dimensionality Reduction*.